 One interesting fact about American lady butterflies is that they are known to migrate, similar to the more famous monarch butterflies.

-American ladies can be found in the southern parts of the United States and Mexico during winter before returning to Utah in the summer.
+American ladies spend the winter in the southern parts of the United States and Mexico before returning to Utah in the summer.

 These butterflies typically feed on nectar from flowers, with the Rocky Mountain bee plant being a favorite food source.